 Curators can operate independently by region, using different workflows as needed.

-• Each region can have its own dedicated Knowledge Library.
+Each region can have its own dedicated Knowledge Library.
 For example, UK Knowledge Library, US Knowledge Library, EU Knowledge Library, and others.

-• Each Active library is linked to one Knowledge library.
+Each Active library is linked to one Knowledge library.

-• Submitted documents are copied only to the linked library.
+Submitted documents are copied only to the linked library.

-• Multiple Active Libraries can share a single Knowledge Library, or each region can use separate Knowledge Libraries.
+Multiple Active Libraries can share a single Knowledge Library, or each region can use separate Knowledge Libraries.

-• To maintain data residency of a submitted knowledge document, you should pair a knowledge library with each regional active library, so that content stays within its required jurisdiction.
+To maintain data residency of a submitted Knowledge document, you should pair a knowledge library with each regional active library, so that content stays within its required jurisdiction.

 Metadata in Multi-region search

 Each Knowledge Library has its own metadata schema.
-If users search across regions, we strongly recommend that you use one shared schema across your knowledge libraries to avoid duplicate filters and a poor user experience.
+If users search across regions, we strongly recommend that you use one shared schema across your Knowledge libraries to avoid duplicate filters and a poor user experience.

-If users only search locally, matching schemas aren’t required.
+If users search only locally, matching schemas aren’t required.

-For example: en_GB value: "Share Purchase Agreement", and en_US value: "Stock Purchase Agreement" .
-User A with en_GB selected as their default language in the User profile settings, enters "Stock" won't see matches in that field.
-Only when they switch to en_US language settings, the match displays.
+Let's consider an example where the value for en_GB is Share Purchase Agreement and for en_US, it’s Stock Purchase Agreement.
+If User A with English (UK) selected as their default language in the User settings enters Stock, they won't see matches in that field.
+Only when they switch to English (US) language settings, the match for Stock displays.

 If Knowledge documents are linked to a Matter, you can add Matter fields as facets or filters in Knowledge search.
 Matter fields do support localized values.
 So while document metadata itself can’t be localized, you can still give users localized filtering through Matter metadata.